 If you or a family member has suffered due to delayed medical treatment, you may be able to file a New York medical malpractice claim.
 Doctors, hospitals, and other medical professionals carry medical malpractice insurance to arm themselves against such claims.
 To get the settlement you deserve, you'll need the representation of a seasoned medical malpractice attorney.

-Wingate, Russotti, Shapiro & Halperin, LLP has successfully represented injury victims for over 50 years.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP has successfully represented injury victims for over 50 years.
 We're passionate in our mission to defend the rights of people who have suffered because of a medical professional or hospital's error and neglect.
 Call us at (212) 986-7353 to schedule a free consultation.

 The firm has won its clients many large medical malpractice claims.
 This includes $10.7 million for delayed treatment for a delayed CT-scan that resulted in paralysis and $4.5 million for failure to diagnose a case of appendicitis.
 Click on the links for more information on each case: